contentauth/c2patool/README.md

 ### Generating an external manifest

-Use the `--sidecar` (or `-s`) option to put the manifest in an external sidecar file in the same location as the output file.
-The manifest will have the same output filename but with a ".c2pa" extension.
+Use the `--sidecar` / `-s` option to put the manifest in an external sidecar file in the same location as the output file.
+The manifest will have the same output filename but with a `.c2pa` extension.
 The tool will copy the output file but the original will be untouched.

 ```shell
 c2patool image.jpg -s -m sample/test.json -o signed_image.jpg
 ```
 ### Generating a remote manifest

-Use the `--remote` (or `-r`) option to places an HTTP reference to the manifest in the output file.
-The manifest is returned as an external sidecar file in the same location as the output file with the same filename but with a ".c2pa" extension.
+Use the `--remote` / `-r` option to places an HTTP reference to the manifest in the output file.
+The manifest is returned as an external sidecar file in the same location as the output file with the same filename but with a `.c2pa` extension.
 Place the manifest at the location specified by the `-r` option.
 When using remote manifests the remote URL should be publicly accessible to be most useful to users.
 When verifying an asset, remote manifests are automatically fetched.

 ```shell
 c2patool sample/image.jpg -r http://my_server/myasset.c2pa -m sample/test.json -o signed_image.jpg